nijat/REST-go-k8s-example/README.md

 ## Simple GO REST API:

-This project contains a simple GOLang rest API service.
+This project contains a simple GO rest API service.
 This service is useful to test the Kubernetes and Docker.

 We also packaged it as a Docker Image.
 We used mutli stage build to create the small docker image. and **The size of the image is very small.
 It's just 12.4 MB.**
 You can build/push/pull it from docker hub using below command.